Htoomyat-Kyaing/integrated-design-project/README.md

 - Supabase for backend and user authentication.

 It provides a user-friendly interface for managing employees and related information.
 Currently, it is being deployed on Netlify.
-You can check it [here](https://integrated-design-project.netlify.app/)!
+You can check it here! -  [https://integrated-design-project.netlify.app](https://integrated-design-project.netlify.app/)

 ## Features